 357. For the past 200 plus years elements of communism, socialism, fascism and democracy have all been employed to achieve that indoctrination.
 Those efforts have always… always… resulted in more and more centralized control over the normal course of events in the lives of the populace.

-358. The utopian dream of “all things” needed or desired being fairly and equally distributed by a controlling entity is an intoxicating lure to those who can be influenced to believe themselves to be victims of others who “have more”.
+358. The utopian dream of “all things” needed or desired being fairly distributed by a controlling entity is an intoxicating lure to those who can be influenced to believe themselves to be victims of others who “have more”.

 360. Even though our country had existed under its constitution for less than 60 years, Engels considered the USA a threat to their plans.
 He specifically described the methods to achieve our defeat as well as those of the thousand year old European countries.

 361. The steady growth of that promised land philosophy began in Russia and spread to what became known as the Union of Soviet Socialist Republics